 All prints are printed on FotoSpeed 240gsm UltraMatte Photographic Paper using archival pigment inks with a life expectancy of over 100 years.
 All prints will be signed by the photographer.
 All prints should be hung out of direct sunlight.

 Prints can be provided mounted or unmounted.
+Please contact me for unmounted print prices.
 All mounts will be cut to a popular frame size for ease of framing.
 Framing is available on request, but is not offered as an option when purchasing due to the cost of shipping framed prints.
 Please do contact me to discuss framing if required.